 We offer two Young Toddler classrooms for children ages 18 months to 2 years of age, as well as Older Toddler classrooms for children ages 24 months to 3 years of age.
 You may choose from morning and full day options, as well as three (Monday through Wednesday or Wednesday through Friday), four (Monday, Tuesday, Thursday, Friday), or five days per week.

 We are committed to providing our toddlers with engaging, meaningful activities which:

 - enrich the child’s vocabulary and understanding of language

-As your child nears age three, he or she will start to give us signs that he or she is ready to move up.
-Language skills will start to develop rapidly; enthusiasm for independence in self care and other work will grow.
+As the children near age three, they will start to give us signs that they are ready to move up to Children’s House.
+Language skills will start to develop rapidly; enthusiasm for independence in self-care and other work will grow.

 Your child is now ready to transition to the Children’s House, for children from the ages of 3 to 6 years.